momentum-cohort-2019-02/w3d3-oo-pig-yyapuncich/crc.md

 - Keeps track of which Player is next
 - Keeps track of leading Score/Player
+- Asks to play again
+- Keep track of turn totals
+- Clear turn totals if Dice rolls 1
+- Adds successful turn total to player score
+- Keeps track of player totals
 - Declares Winner

-- Asks to play again
+Attributes:

+- score
+- player
+- goal

 Collaborators:

+- Game
 - Player 1
 - Player 2
-- Score

 *should there be 2 Player classes?*
 ### Player 1